jakearchibald/jakearchibald.com/static-build/posts/2024/07/garbage-collection-and-closures/index.md

 }

 demo();
-// massiveArrayBuffer is retained, as expected.
+// bigArrayBuffer is retained, as expected.

 globalThis.innerFunc1 = undefined;
-// massiveArrayBuffer is still retained, as unexpected.
+// bigArrayBuffer is still retained, as unexpected.

 globalThis.innerFunc2 = undefined;
-// massiveArrayBuffer can now be collected.
+// bigArrayBuffer can now be collected.
 ```

 TIL!